Mente-app/Mente-frontend/README.md

 # Mente
-Mente web app for connecting mentees to mentors
+Mente web app for connecting mentees to mentors.

+The frontend code lives here